 – Develop alternative transport fuels such as bio-diesel and hydrogen;

-- Develop renewable energy sources such as wave and sea currents energy, tidal and solar energy;
+– Develop renewable energy sources such as off-shore wind farms, wave, tidal and solar energy;

 – Investigate the feasibility of cutting-edge, intrinsically-safe, fast-breeder nuclear stations;